Jack in Time for Christmas

-Jack in Time for Christmas is a British Christmas comedy special on Amazon Prime Video starring Jack Whitehall and featuring a number of celebrity guest appearances including Jimmy Fallon, Rebel Wilson, Michael Bublé and Dave Bautista.
+Jack in Time for Christmas is a British Christmas comedy movie on Amazon Prime Video starring Jack Whitehall and featuring a number of celebrity guest appearances including Jimmy Fallon, Rebel Wilson, Michael Bublé and Dave Bautista.

 Premise

 Stuck in the United States just a few days prior to Christmas, Jack is desperate to return to the United Kingdom in time for the festivities.